urvanov-ru/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 2.8.34 =
+* ADDED
+    * Added "Highlight code" setting in "Code" section of plugin settings.
 * FIXED
     * CSRF vulnerability in the theme editor and the tag editor.
 Added nonces.
     * Replaced deprecated jQuery "live" to jQuery "on"
-    * Added "Highlight code" setting in "Code" section of plugin settings.

 = 2.8.33 =
 * FIXED